-There is this relatively common belief that for one to get a SG permanent residency application approved successfully, one needs to have stayed in Singapore for a certain fixed period of time.
+There is this relatively common belief that for one to get a SG PR application approved successfully, one needs to have stayed in Singapore for a certain fixed period of time.
 However, that is not true at all, and there is no such minimum time.
 However, we will explain why that can appear like the case often.
 But remember, correlation is not causation!

 First of all, the longer you have stayed in Singapore, the higher the probability that your career in SG is stable, and the stability of your income is also verifiable through your income taxes declaration to the local government.
 Because you have worked in presumably the same company for quite some time now, you may have advanced further up the corporate ladder and hence are making a better income.
 All of these – a better income and stability of it contributes positively to your case when you are applying for PR.